Marine life of Malapascua

 The giant clams can grow up to very large sizes (up to 120 cm across) and live for over 100 years.
 They have thick shells with a wavy edge and even when closed, part of their mantle is visible.
 Their mantle can be brownish yellow to iridescent blue of green.
 However, although giant clams are filter feeders they also get supplemental nourishment from the symbiotic algae that live in their mantle.

-We hope you enjoyed this long read about marine life on Malapascua.
+In conclusion, we hope you enjoyed this long read about marine life on Malapascua.
 If you have any questions about marine life on Malapascua, please contact us.